tableau/server-client-python/docs/sign-in-out.md

 `SERVER_URL` is the URL of your Tableau server without subpaths.
 For local Tableau servers, an example would be:      `https://www.MY_SERVER.com`.
 For Tableau Online, an example would be: `https://10ax.online.tableau.com/`.

 `SITENAME` is the subpath of your full site URL (also called `contentURL` in the REST API). `MYSITE` would be the site name of `https://10ax.online.tableau.com/MYSITE`.
 This parameter can be omitted when signing in to the Default site of an in premise Tableau server.

+'TOKEN_NAME' and 'TOKEN_VALUE' are your <a href="https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm">Personal Access Token</a> values, generated in your Account Settings.

 Optionally, you can override the version of Tableau API you are authorizing against by adding `server.version = '<VERSION_NUMBER>'` before the `auth.signin` call.